Shihezi Xinjiang, China Travel Guide

 Public transportation is generally not wheelchair accessible.
 Private car hire is usually the best option for mobility-challenged travelers.

-Newer buildings and hotels may offer some accessible features, but older establishments often do not.
+Newer buildings and hotels may provide some disability-friendly features, but older establishments often do not.

 Sidewalks that are not level may present challenges for mobility-impaired travelers.